jgoldverg/grover/README.md

 ## Project Organization

 ├── backend // shared code that enables transfer functionality for server and client.
-│   ├── http //example protocol implementation
+│   ├── http // example protocol implementation
 │   └── localfs // impl for interacting with local file system ├── bin
-├── client //just cli stuff but i think its important to say the cli is 100% encompassing the entire project.
-Transfer, server, client, absolutely everything is done through this b/c its so nice to have vs tests and bash scripts.
+├── client // just CLI stuff but I think it's important to say the CLI is 100% encompassing the entire project.
+Transfer, server, client, absolutely everything is done through this b/c it's so nice to have vs tests and bash scripts.
 │   └── cmd
-├── config //overall config
+├── config // overall config
-├── pb // pb code for HTTP 2 transfers
+├── pb // pb code for HTTP/2 transfers
 │   └── github.com
 │   └── jgoldverg
 │   └── grover
 │   └── pb
 ├── proto
-├── server // this is where we will implement the grpc server ├── utils
+├── server // this is where we will implement the gRPC server ├── utils
-└── vendor //ya not sure but think maven but no ~/.m2
+└── vendor // ya not sure but think maven but no ~/.m2